Diyako1/Metaphor-Hacking-UOttawa/README.md

 ## Methodology

-### Pattern-Based Extraction Methodology
+### NLP-Enhanced Pattern Extraction Methodology
-This analysis uses systematic pattern matching to identify role-based metaphor expressions in user reviews while maintaining high precision through multiple validation filters.
+This analysis combines systematic pattern matching with advanced NLP validation to identify genuine role-based metaphor expressions in user reviews.
+The system uses semantic similarity checking to ensure extracted phrases truly represent social/relational roles.

 **Pattern Categories Used**:
 1. **Explicit Comparison**: "it's like a/my [ROLE]", "like having a [ROLE]"